xiaotong0329/tp/docs/DeveloperGuide.md

 How the attendance feature works:
 1. When the user enters an `addattendance` command with an event ID and member names, `LogicManager` passes it to `AddressBookParser`.
 2. `AddressBookParser` creates an `AddAttendanceCommandParser` to parse the command arguments.
-3. An `AddAttendanceCommand` object is created and executed.
+3. An `AddAttendanceCommand` object is created.
+4. Before execution, the current state is committed for undo/redo functionality (in `LogicManager#execute()`).
-4. `AddAttendanceCommand` retrieves the event by event ID from the model.
+5. `AddAttendanceCommand` retrieves the event by event ID from the model.
-5. For each member name, it checks if the member exists and if attendance hasn't already been recorded.
+6. For each member name, it checks if the member exists and if attendance hasn't already been recorded.
-6. Duplicate entries are ignored.
+7. Duplicate entries are ignored.
-7. New `Attendance` objects are created and added to the event.
+8. New `Attendance` objects are created and added to the event.
-8. A success message is built showing which members were added and which were duplicates.
+9. A success message is built showing which members were added and which were duplicates.
+10. The updated address book is saved to storage.

-*Other attendance related features work in the similar way.*
+*Other attendance related features (`markattendance`, `unmarkattendance`, `removeAttendees`) work in a similar way and are also undoable.*
 --------------------------------------------------------------------------------------------------------------------

 ## **Documentation, logging, testing, configuration, dev-ops**